savedra1/clipse/README.md

 - Better debugging
 - Use of a GUI library such as fyne/GIO (only with minimal CPU cost)
 - Custom key binds added to config file
 - Customisable config file storage paths
+- Cross compile binaries for `wl-clipboard`/`xclip` to remove dependency

 ## FAQ